Royal Air Force Memorial Fund and Alexander Duckham

 By 1964 the last of the older boys who attended outside secondary schools had left Vanbrugh Castle at the end of their schooling.

 The house next door to the Wakefield Wing was purchased by the Royal Air Force Benevolent Fund, the boys' dining room extended and a doorway knocked through to provide access to the new premises.
-This provided more accommodation for staff and was named Knollys' Wing after the Chairman of the RAFB.
+This provided more accommodation for staff and was named Knollys' Wing after the Chairman of the RAFB at that time.

 J.H.Corner retired in 1972 and W.P.Jones was appointed headmaster.